-- 1. within the project boundaries.
-If the necessary volume of runoff cannot be infiltrated or retained on site, then - 2. on land immediately adjacent to the project boundaries.
-If the necessary volume of runoff cannot be infiltrated or retained on land immediately adjacent to the project boundaries, then - 3. within the same valley or ridge area (e.g., within Bethel Valley if the project is within Bethel Valley; within Melton Valley if the project is within Melton Valley).
+- Within the project boundaries if the necessary volume of runoff can be infiltrated or retained on site. - On land immediately adjacent to the project boundaries if the necessary volume of runoff cannot be infiltrated or retained on site. - Within the same valley or ridge area (e.g., within Bethel Valley if the project is within Bethel Valley; within Melton Valley if the project is within Melton Valley) if the necessary volume of runoff cannot be infiltrated or retained on land immediately adjacent to the project boundaries.